Some nights it’s not in the cards. Traffic’s slow. Restaurant sales are down. What’s a bartender to do? Upsell. Or, learn how to upsell.

 “I love Negronis!
 Have you ever had a Boulevardier?
 It’s like a Negroni with whiskey.
 I get mine with Templeton Rye.
 If not today, you should definitely try it one day.”

-Again, know when not to do this.
+Again, part of knowing how to upsell properly is knowing when not to do this.
 Like the person who ordered the 7 and 7 above.
 Probably just get them their drink and leave them alone.
+If you do make a recommendation, sticking to the drinks every bartender should know and making sure you know what does one part mean can make it easier and maximize your profit margin.

 How to Upsell Wine Techniques